bryanveloso/avalonstar.com/source/posts/2010-01-05-hello-coda-slider.markdown

 Hope you enjoyed that and your free "no-pixelization" preview of [Hello!
 Ranking][1].

-[^1]: Once again, since I'm not \[willing|able|rich enough\] at the current moment to spend the $60 for Vimeo Pro, I can only post a low resolution video here.
+[^1]: Once again, since I'm not willing, able, or rich enough at the current moment to spend the $60 for Vimeo Pro, I can only post a low resolution video here.
 I encourage you to head to the [video's page][1] and watch the HD version of the video. :)

 [1]: http://hello-ranking.com/
 [2]: http://bitbucket.org/ubernostrum/django-registration/